NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 reports to the web server's data directories; and the web API can proxy queries and route them to sonalyzed.

-**NOTE:** The three functions are slightly intertwined at the moment because they were initially developed to run on the same system and share the same cron job.
-Disentangling them is an ongoing process.

 In the following, let `$JOBANALYZER` be the Jobanalyzer source code root directory.

 ## Building the programs